 Textile Machines Information

 Textile machines are used in the fabrication and processing of fabrics, textiles, and other woven and non-woven materials.
-It is used in processes such as spinning, weaving, warping, and dyeing.
-Textile equipment can be used to manufacture, dye and finish materials such as fiber, yarn, and thread.
-It is also used for the extrusion of non-wovens, synthetic fiber and various plastics.
+They are used in processes such as spinning, weaving, warping, and dyeing.
+Textile equipment can be used to manufacture, dye, and finish materials such as fiber, yarn, and thread.
+They are also used for the extrusion of non-wovens, synthetic fiber, and various plastics.

 Purchasers of textile machines can use web-based locator services to buy or lease new or used textile equipment.
 A textile machinery dealer or textile manufacturer can belong to trade associations such as the Machinery Dealers National Association, the American Textile Machinery Association, or the Association of Machinery and Equipment Appraisers (AMEA).
-ATMA® is a Registered Trademark of the American Textile Machinery Association.
+ATMA® is a registered trademark of the American Textile Machinery Association.
 Suppliers of textile machines and textile equipment are located across the United States and around the world.

-A textile machine manufacturers may adhere to standards maintained by the International Organization for Standardization (ISO) Technical Committee 72 (textile machinery and accessories), including ISO 11111 (safety requirements for textile machinery).
+A textile machine manufacturer may adhere to standards maintained by the International Organization for Standardization (ISO) Technical Committee 72 (textile machinery and accessories), including ISO 11111 (safety requirements for textile machinery).
 Organizations that need to buy a used textile machine can also refer to ISO 13374, which provides guidelines for developing machine condition-monitoring systems and end-users who desire plug-and-play machinery condition-monitoring software and information compatibility.
 Textile machinery is also covered by ISO Technical Committee 184 (industrial automation systems and integration).